Divyam2203/tic-tac-toe/README.md

 # Tic Tac Toe

-This project is a simple Tic Tac Toe game built using React.
+This project is a Tic Tac Toe game built using React.

 ## Features